lcouper/RprogrammingCourse/Week1/Week1Notes_README.md

   Ex: Animals = read.csv("~/Downloads/CA_Animals.csv", header = TRUE, row.names = 1)
   Ex: Eagles = read.table("~/Downloads/EagleForagingEcology.txt", header = TRUE)

 Using R-studio tools
        Go to File --> import dataset --> From text (base) --> in the next screen, search for the file you want to upload --> in the final screen, confirm that R is planning to upload your data the way you want it

 Once you've imported your data, there are some nice, quick functions for checking that it looks ok:
           head(data)  # Shows the first 6 rows (and all the columns) of your data View(data)  # Pulls up the whole dataset in the script window dim(data)   # Provides the dimensions of your data str(data)   # Provides info about the class of your dataset (more on that later), the dimensions, and each of the columns

 ## Section 5:  How to access your data ##

-     You've now imported data and you want to start using functions/performing calculations on it There are tons of functions for subsetting/ manipulating data in R (which we'll cover more next week) Today we will mainly be using the square brackets to access data
+You've now imported data and you want to start using functions/performing calculations on it.
+There are tons of functions for subsetting/ manipulating data in R (which we'll cover more next week).
+Today we will mainly be using the square brackets to access data

          Eagles[4,2]    # Tells R to look in the "Eagles" dataframe and pull out the 4th row and 2nd column
          Eagles[4,]     # Tells R to look in the Eagles dataframe and pull out the ENTIRE 4th row Eagles[,2]     # Tells R to pull out entire 2nd column Eagles[5, 2:4] # Pull out the 5th row, but just columns 2-4